scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

     .. math:: f(x, y) = (4 - 2.1x^2 + \frac{x^4}{3})x^2 + xy + (4y^2 - 4)y^2

-    has multiple global and local minima.
-Find the global minima of this function.
+    has multiple local minima.
+Find a global minimum (there is more than one, each with the same value of the objective function) and at least one other local minimum.

     Hints: